GasStationManager/GasStationManager.github.io/_posts/2025-01-22-hallucination.markdown

 # 3. Minimum Working Example

-Now I will report on my initial experiments following the above outline, which turned into a single example.
+Now I report on my initial experiments following the above outline, which turned into a single example.
-I am also making available [the scripts I used](https://github.com/GasStationManager/WakingUp).
+I am also making available the scripts I used at the GitHub repo [WakingUp](https://github.com/GasStationManager/WakingUp).
 Be forewarned that this is proof-of-concept quality code.
 Some of it may be potentially useful for others, but it will need to be made more robust and more general.